vimalmenon/backend.completeautomate/README.md

     - [ ] Improve the logger (Show proper details) - Added to managers (platform, startup, task)
   - [ ] Start multiple tasks in parallel
   - [ ] Rename from `offline_job_data` to `job_data`
-  - [ ] Make a Webpage based on the post
 - [ ] GUI Enhancements (Top priority)
   - [ ] Improve the status of Video Page
   - [ ] Show the generated `Community Post` in UI Page